Reshaping perceptions of the Second World War in France

 Individuals’ personal experiences are central to new understandings of this crucial period in history.

-Two weeks before COVID-19 sent France into lockdown, a major exhibition was being launched in Paris to critical acclaim.
+Two weeks before COVID-19 sent France into lockdown, a major exhibition launched in Paris to critical acclaim.

-The subject being covered was the Paris Exodus, a period of the Second World War that had, until now, been overlooked.
+The subject was the Paris Exodus, a period of the Second World War that had, until now, been overlooked.
 Professor Hanna Diamond’s research has helped change that.

-But although it was an event that would be etched in the memories of those who experienced it, it became buried in France’s consciousness, superseded in the media and in history books by the Occupation of the country by the Germans, which followed.
+But although it was an event that would be etched in the memories of those who experienced it, it became buried in France’s consciousness, superseded in the media and in history books by the German Occupation of the country that followed.